DimaR6/laravel-data-processing/README.md

 # Laravel Data Processing Services

-This repository contains example implementations of data processing services in Laravel:
+This repository contains example implementations of data processing services in Laravel.

 ## Features

-- Time Series Analysis Service
-  - Anomaly detection using z-score
-  - Caching implementation
-  - Error handling

-- Metric Aggregation Service
+### Metric Aggregation Service
-  - Multiple grouping options (hourly, daily, weekly, monthly)
+- Supports various grouping options (hourly, daily, weekly, monthly)
-  - DTO pattern implementation
+- Utilizes the DTO pattern for data structuring
-  - Flexible period filtering
+- Provides flexible period filtering

+### Large Data Export
+- The `LargeDataExportJob` class handles large dataset exports asynchronously using a queue
+- Includes progress tracking functionality to keep clients informed about the export status
+- The progress is stored in the cache and can be accessed using the `progress()` method

+### Crypto Wallet Factory
+- The `CryptoWalletFactory` allows you to create and manage different types of cryptocurrency wallets
+- Supports easy integration of new wallet types by updating the configuration
+- Decouples your application's cryptocurrency functionality from the underlying wallet implementations

 ## Installation